patilankita79/Getting-Started-With-Hibernate/README.md

 <li>Java: 1.8</li>
 <hr>
 <h3> Steps Followed: </h3>
-<li>Create a maven project, Select maven-archetype-quickstart as artifact id</li>
+<li>Create a maven project, Select maven-archetype-quickstart as artifact id [Make sure that maven is installed on your machine]</li>
 <li>Add hibernate dependency in pom.xml.
 I have added 4.1.6.Final version of hibernate from <a href ='https://mvnrepository.com/'>Maven Repository</a></li>
 <li>Add oracle jdbc dependency.
 I have added ojdbc7 jar.
 This jar can be downloaded from Oracle website.</li>
 <br/>